Texas Overnight Camp Summer Prep

 Bringing Medications

-If your child takes medication on a regular basis, the medication will be stored in our health center and dispensed by a licensed health professional.
-All medications (both prescription and over-the counter) must be checked in when you drop off your camper.
+If your child takes medication regularly, it will be stored in our health center and dispensed by a licensed health professional.
+All medications (both prescription and over-the-counter) must be checked in when you drop off your camper.

 To help expedite your check-in process on Sunday, please follow the instructions below: